bixb922/crank-organ/doc-software/README.md

 * This system is highly scalable, capable of managing a vast number of pipes.
 Depending on the model, the microcontroller can store either 300 or 700 MIDI files.
 With the addition of an SD card, there is virtually no limit.
 * Standard type 0 and 1 MIDI files are supported.
 Optionally, program numbers to identify different instruments and the percussion channel can be defined for use,
 * MIDI files can be updated via WiFi with drag and drop or via USB with a command line interface.
+* Crank revolution speed sensor to start music and to influence tempo (optional).
+* Stores lyrics

 The organ has to be equipped with electric solenoid valves for the pipes, see hardware description.

 # If you want to try out the software
-To see this software in operation, you need a ESP32-S3 development board (such as a DEVKIT-C board) with at least 1 MB of RAM.
+To see this software in operation, you need a ESP32-S3 development board (such as a ESP32-s3-DEVKITC-1 board) with at least 1 MB of RAM.
 You can install the software as documented here, and then connect with a browser and navigate and use all functions.

 The only thing you won't be able is to hear music...